National Leadership Program, Summer 2019

 Fishbein has continued to embrace his role as a disability advocate during college.
 He has served as a member of the PA-TSA Board of Directors since 2015, initially as its first youth board representative, and currently as vice president and board development committee chairman.
 He was appointed as the deputy director of disability advocacy for AU Student Government during the 2016-17 academic year and attended Jewish Disability Advocacy Day on Capitol Hill in February 2017 and 2018.

-Fishbein’s internship experience includes two stints working for Sen. Art Haywood, who represents his home district in the Pennsylvania Senate.
-There, he helped the staff with constituent services and legislative research.
-He also interned at the nonprofit Jewish Learning Venture where he worked closely with the director of the whole community inclusion program to refine and promote its work on disability advocacy.
-Most recently, Fishbein interned with the Montgomery County Democratic Committee, where he identified opportunities for fundraising by analyzing campaign contribution databases.
+Fishbein’s professional experience includes a policy internship with the National Center for Learning Disabilities, where he provided extensive research support for an assessment of every state’s Every Students Succeeds Act plan and how it affects students with disabilities.
+He also worked two stints as an intern for Sen. Art Haywood, who represents his home district in the Pennsylvania Senate.
+There, he assisted the staff with constituent services and legislative research.
+He also interned at the nonprofit Jewish Learning Venture where he worked closely with the director of the Whole Community Inclusion program to refine and promote its work on disability advocacy.

 JOIN OUR TEAM!

 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities for and with people with disabilities.
 Learn more about the National Leadership Program and apply for the next cohort!
 Contact BenS@RespectAbility.org for more information.